graphql/graphql-spec/spec/Section 2 -- Language.md

 #### Object

-ObjectTypeDefinition : type Name ImplementsInterfaces?
+ObjectTypeDefinition : Description? type Name ImplementsInterfaces?
 Directives[Const]?
 FieldDefinitions

-ImplementsInterfaces : implements NamedType+
+ImplementsInterfaces : Description? implements NamedType+

 FieldDefinitions : { FieldDefinition+ }

-FieldDefinition : Name ArgumentsDefinition? : Type Directives[Const]?
+FieldDefinition : Description?
+Name ArgumentsDefinition? : Type Directives[Const]?

 ArgumentsDefinition : ( InputValueDefinition+ )

-InputValueDefinition : Name : Type DefaultValue?
+InputValueDefinition : Description?
+Name : Type DefaultValue?
 Directives[Const]?

 Object types represent a list of named fields, each of which yield a value of a specific type.
 Each field itself may accept a list of named arguments.